AMolina80/herring_snapshotESP/README.md

 # Atlantic herring snapshot ESP

 This repository is a clone of the template for creating R projects for each stock-specific ESP.
-This repository used to create the Atlantic herring snapshot ESP (the repository for the original ESP is elsewhere)
+This repository is used to create the Atlantic herring snapshot ESP (the repository for the original ESP is elsewhere)

 The repository contains the following folders: